pipthepilot/Eurorack/VCO/README.md

 It has an analogue oscillator based on the LM393 OpAmp and utilises a reference voltage with a chain of resistors to divide the voltage across multiple octaves.

-It also has multiple wave converter circuits, converting a SAW wave to SIN, TRI and pulse width modulated SQR wave.
+It also has multiple wave folding circuits, converting a SAW wave to SIN, TRI and pulse-width modulated SQR wave.
 Additionally, it creates a modulated wave combining the SIN with SAW.

 ## Bill of Materials
 https://docs.google.com/spreadsheets/d/1CUKYuBQ1fjwicACucSL0GTL7NWywC4YPmgfn8Z_7cBA/edit?usp=sharing